gtaswin/DevOps-Essential-Guide/KUBERNETES.md

 - **Self-Healing**: Automatic restart, replacement, and rescheduling
 - **Secret Management**: Centralized config and secret handling
 - **Horizontal Scaling**: Scale applications up and down automatically

+💡 **Tip**: Start with learning Pods and Deployments first - they're the foundation for understanding all other Kubernetes concepts.

 ### Core Objects
 ```